HomeLatest NewsCyber SecurityOver 31.5 lakhs RDP attacks targeting Indian businesses blocked, Seqrite says

 “RDP-based brute force attacks were common attack vectors a couple of years ago and were used to propagate the spread of ransomware.
 Their newfound popularity is an alarming trend which should be paid close attention to.
 What makes these attacks even more dangerous is the fact that they shut down all layers of security on the infected system, leaving them completely vulnerable to future attacks.
 By exploiting inherent system vulnerabilities, threat actors are targeting Indian enterprises and compromising not only the security of their networks and devices, but also sensitive business data.
 There is an urgent and critical need to bolster the security framework at enterprises and deploy robust cybersecurity measures which can defend organisations against such threats,” said Sanjay Katkar, Joint Managing Director and Chief Technology Officer, Quick Heal Technologies.

 Seqrite said it recommends Indian enterprises to adopt advanced security measures to protect against these attacks, as well as to disable the RDP service when not in use.
-Strong passwords, two-factor authentication, and account lockout policies should be used as an added layer of protection against brute-force attacks.
+Strong passwords, two-factor authentication, and lockout policies should be used as an added layer of protection against brute-force attacks.
 Systems and software must be updated regularly, while the ‘enable logging’ and ‘ensure logging’ mechanisms must be set up to capture RDP logins.
 The network exposure for all control system devices should be minimised; wherever possible, RDP on critical systems should not be enabled.
-Comprehensive solutions, such as combined with Firewall Protection can also be implemented to effectively block RDP attacks.
+Comprehensive security solutions, such as Endpoint Security combined with Firewall Protection can also be implemented to effectively block RDP attacks.

 Get the day's headlines from Tech Observer straight in your inbox